Cubix1729/logicalpy/README.md

  - The conversion to normal forms (NNF, DNF, DNF)
  - Automated theorem proving with the resolution procedure

+For the complete documentation, see [https://cubix1729.github.io/logicalpy/](https://cubix1729.github.io/logicalpy/).

 ## Installation

+With pip:
 ```shell
 pip install logicalpy
 ```